Sorunome/arduino-upload/README.md

 * Serial Monitor
 * Error output when compiling
 * Files are clickable in build output --> cursor jumps to that line in that file
+* Switch board directly in the status bar

 ## Installation
 `apm install arduino-upload`